Toronto Kiwanis Boys & Girls Clubs

 In February 2017, Boys and Girls Clubs America released an extensive program evaluation.
 External impact assessment shows a high impact SROI of 10:1.
 It is highly likely that some Canadian Boys and Girls Clubs have

-Donations to Toronto Kiwanis Boys and Girls Club are steady over the years at $1.5 million making it a medium-sized charity.
+Donations to Toronto Kiwanis Boys and Girls Club for 2015 were $1.5m, making it a medium-sized charity.
 Administrative costs are 14% of total revenues and fundraising costs are 2% of donations.
-These overhead costs are within Charity Intelligence's reasonable range and are significantly below the average of 26% for the charities analysed.
-For every dollar donated, 84 cents goes to the cause.
+For every dollar donated, 84 cents goes towards the charity's programs.
+These overhead costs are within Charity Intelligence's reasonable range.

-In 2012, Toronto Kiwanis opened the new clubhouse in Regent Park after a $7 million renovation.
+In 2012, Toronto Kiwanis opened the new clubhouse in Regent Park after a $7m renovation.
 To cover the costs not covered by donations, Toronto Kiwanis took on debt.
 This results in funding reserves having a negative balance of $57k showing a need for donations.

 Toronto Kiwanis Boys and Girls Club reports using an external fundraiser on its government filing.
 This is minor; $8,945 is paid to an external fundraiser included in fundraising costs, the revenue raised is not disclosed.